jyotpatel-imnu/measuremate-wordpress-plugin/readme.md

 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Use the Measuremate screen in the menu bar to configure the plugin.
 4. Enter your GTM code to link your Google Tag Manager account.
+5. Select the required events, then save changes.
+6. Go to the https://app.themeasuremate.com & go to Tracking & Pixel Setup > Woocommerce Tracking - Push required tags to GTM.
+7. Once tags have been pushed to GTM, kindly publish the GTM to start tracking.

 == Frequently Asked Questions ==

 = Do I need a Google Tag Manager account to use this plugin? =

-Yes, you need to have a GoogleTag Manager account and a GTM code to integrate the plugin with GA4.
+Yes, you need to have a GoogleTag Manager account and a GTM Container ID (GTM-XXXXXX) to integrate the plugin with GA4.

 = Do I need a Measuremate account to use this plugin? =

-No, its not required to have a Measuremate account.
-We recommend it to get the most out of your tracking.
+Yes, you are required to have a Measuremate account if you plan to also configure your Google Tag Manager.
+If you only want to push dataLayer, you don't require the Measuremate account.

 = Is this plugin compliant with privacy regulations like GDPR? =

-The plugin adheres to privacy regulations by providing server-side tracking, which enhances data privacy and compliance.
+The plugin adheres to privacy regulations by providing server-side/client-side tracking, which enhances data privacy and compliance.

 == Third-Party Service Dependencies ==

 = Google Tag Manager =
 This Measuremate - Tracking & Setup plugin integrates with Google Tag Manager (GTM) for server-side tracking.
 This integration allows us to send data directly to GTM servers without requiring client-side scripting.
 This approach enhances data accuracy and privacy compliance.